 • “Notwithstanding the differences in our UMC regarding the issue of human sexuality especially with our stance of traditional and biblical view of marriage, we categorically state that we do not plan to leave The United Methodist Church and will continue to be shepherds of God’s flock in this worldwide denomination.”
 The statement goes on to pledge that they will “continue to do ministry in our context as traditionalist[s] in Africa.”

 • “We support the ongoing discussion for regionalism, which would ensure that Africans would be accommodated in the way and manners in which we want to worship the Lord.”
 Regionalization is the proposal coming to the 2024 General Conference creating a U.S. region, along with the seven other central conferences outside the U.S. It would enable each region to become mostly self-governing in many areas of church polity.

 • “We support the decision by the Council of Bishops to request General Conference sessions in 2026 and 2028.
 This will be necessary for smooth transitioning as our denomination emerges from the disruptions of COVID-19 pandemic and the aftermath of disaffiliations.”
 The African bishops seem unaware that the Council of Bishops has asked the Judicial Council to reconsider its requirement that a 2026 General Conference be held.

 It is not surprising that some African bishops would declare their intention to remain in the UM Church.
 After all, it is the UM Church that pays their salaries and benefits, along with providing money for many of the mission projects in their annual conferences.

-However, expectations of continuing financial largesse from the general church may be disappointed in the future, due to implementing the proposed 40 percent cut in the denomination’s budget.
+However, expectations of continuing financial largesse from the general church may be disappointing in the future, due to implementing the proposed 40 percent cut in the denomination’s budget.